EvanForsythe/BB485/week03.md

 ![phy15](/Images/Week03/phy15.png)

-Lining up DNA (or protein) sequences across several species is called <ins>multiple sequence alignment<ins>.
+Lining up DNA (or protein) sequences across several species is called <ins>multiple sequence alignment</ins>.

 Inferring a MSA is also a statistical inference based on a set of rules/scores (i.e. a statisticasl algorithm).